mrsimonemms/temporal-hotel-bookings/README.md

 * `BookHotel`: this makes the booking with the hotel, taking booking, customer and payment details.
 This returns the booking ID and the date when payment will been taken, depending upon the level of discount the customer has chosen.
-This then triggers the payment as an orphaned child workflow.
+This then sends a confirmation message to the customer and then triggers the payment as an orphaned child workflow.
 * `PayHotel`: this checks the guest in and makes the payment.
 If the customer has opted for 20% discount, this will be run immediately.
 If they have selected 0%/10% discount, this workflow sleeps until the desired time is reached when it will run.
 This also listens for a `check-in` signal so that the hotelier can check the customer in early, should they arrive before the timer expires.
+  A confirmation is also sent to the customer.

 By design, all actions in the workflows are unreliable, with a one-in-three chance of failing.
 This is done to demonstrate Temporal's retry configuration and how